DaveXRouz/Codexs_bot_Git/MEDIA_REQUIREMENTS.md

 **File Name:** `about-hero.jpg` or `about-hero.png`

 **Where Used:**
-- Shown at the end of the "About Codexs.ai" section
+- Shown at the end of the "About Codexs" section
 - Displayed after all 3 text sections (Mission Control, Operating Principles, Proof of Work)

 **Specifications:**